-LARRY SCHNELL, VICE PRESIDENT
+LARRY SCHNELL, PRESIDENT

 Mackey is a 1982 graduate of Kansas State University, with a degree in animal science.
 That was the year he joined LMA as a region executive officer, covering Kansas, Colorado and Nebraska.
 In 1997, he joined LMA’s management team.

 In September, 2003, he was named CEO on an interim basis, and in February, 2004, was named CEO.
 In a recent interview, he talked about the people LMA represents in the marketing sector.
 Market operators, he said, “are innovators in technology, genetics and marketing itself.
 Producers can and should draw on the knowledge of these marketers.
 Because of their knowledge, it’s important that marketers be at the table to discuss, with other organizations, issues we have in common.”

 Native to Kansas City, Crist attended Kansas State University where she received a degree in Accounting with a minor in Finance.
 Upon graduation, she worked for several years at the CPA firm Peat, Marwick & Mitchell.
 She later worked as Corporate Budget Manager for Sprint, and Senior Accounting Officer at SFK Leblanc.

 Crist joined LMA in April 2015 and became interim CFO in July 2015, before being named the CFO.
 Her hobbies include traveling, tennis, skiing, concerts, watching sporting events, and spending time with her friends and family which include 2 children and 2 grandchildren.